 - Communities that are severely poverty stricken are more likely to accept unethical and unlawful behavior.
 This is especially true when it comes to the sale of illegal drugs.

 - Lack of community & instability can certainly promote the growth of illegal activity in neighborhoods.
 Communities with active neighborhood watch programs and activities report fewer problems with drug use and abuse.
-The availability of alcohol, tobacco & drugs in a community is directly related to the number of drug users and abusers created from that community.
+The availability of alcohol, tobacco & drugs in a community is directly related to the number of users and abusers created from that community.

 Family Risks for Drug Use